AllenInstitute/MIES/Packages/doc/SweepFormula.rst

    data(string epochShortName[, array selectData])

 The range can be either supplied explicitly using `[100, 300]` which would select `100 ms` to `300 ms` or by using `cursors` that also returns a range specification.
-In case `cursors()` is used but there are no cursors on the graph, the full x-range is used.
+Use `[0, inf]` to extract the full x-range.
 A numerical range applies to all sweeps.

 Instead of a numerical range also the short names of epochs can be given including wildcard expressions.
 Then the range is determined from the epoch information of each sweep/channel/epoch data iterates over.
 If a specified epoch does not exist in a sweep